Publication Date: June 2018

 Revision Date: September 2018March 2019February 2020

 This paper develops an oligopoly model in which ﬁrms ﬁrst choose capacity and then compete in prices in a series of advance-purchase markets.
-We show that when the elasticity of demand falls across periods, strong competitive forces prevent ﬁrms from utilizing intertemporal price discrimination.
-We then enrich the model by allowing ﬁrms to use inventory controls, or sales limits assigned to individual prices.
-We show that competing ﬁrms can proﬁtably use inventory controls.
-Thus, although typically viewed as a tool to manage demand uncertainty, we show that inventory controls can also facilitate price discrimination in oligopoly.
+We show the existence of multiple sales opportunities creates strong competitive forces that prevent ﬁrms from utilizing intertemporal price discrimination.
+We then show that intertemporal price discrimination is possible, but only when ﬁrms adopt inventory controls (sales limit restrictions) and demand becomes more inelastic over time.
+Therefore, in addition to being useful to manage demand uncertainty, inventory controls are also a tool to soften price competition.
+We also discuss model extensions, including product diﬀerentiation, aggregate demand uncertainty, and longer sales horizons.

 Keywords: Capacity-pricing games, Intertemporal price discrimination, Oligopoly models, Inventory controls